On the Film “My Dinner with Andre” Part I: Wally in New York

 Like SalvadorSicario presents U.S. involvement in the politics and violence of the region not as a heroic intervention but as a complicated and morally ambiguous system of influence.

 The film does not sermonize about this reality.
+It simply shows it.

 The Craft

+What elevates the film from strong political thriller to masterpiece is its extraordinary craftsmanship.
 Director Denis Villeneuve constructs the story with remarkable restraint.
 Exposition is minimal.
 Dialogue is sparse.
 Much of the narrative unfolds through mood and implication rather than explanation.

 Roger Deakins’ cinematography turns the borderlands into a stark visual landscape of highways, deserts, and shadowy tunnels.